Frequently Asked Questions

 When will I get my SUN Bucks Card?

-Most families will begin receiving their 2024 SUN Bucks cards in mid-June through August.
+Keep an eye out!
+SUN Bucks cards will begin arriving in June until card mailings are complete, so cards may arrive to your mailing address at different times for each eligible child.
 Due to the large volume of automatically eligible children (nearly 5 million), issuances will occur in two stages:

-• Stage 1: Automatically enrolled kids will begin receiving their cards mid-June and continuing through August.
+- Stage 1: Automatically enrolled kids began receiving SUN Bucks cards in June through July.
 Cards will be mailed in alphabetical order by the child’s last name (A-Z).

 Stage 1: Estimated Card Delivery by Month & Last Name for Automatically Enrolled Kids